 For More Information

-This tip and this article provide a quick overview of Gallery Show.
+This tip provide a quick overview of Gallery Show.

 This tip provides more information on Studio Artist’s Vectorizer.